Renmin University of China: Global reach

-Renmin University maintains collaborative relationships and exchange programs with many well-known universities around the world, such as the Singapore Management University, Queen's University, Boston College Law School, Columbia University, Ludwig Maximilian University of Munich, Princeton University, University of Geneva, McGill University, Queen Mary University of London, King's College London, Waseda University, Carleton University, the University of Chicago, Rutgers, The State University of New Jersey, the University of Michigan and Yale University.
+Renmin University maintains collaborative relationships and exchange programs with many well-known universities around the world, such as Singapore Management University, Queen's University, Boston College Law School, Columbia University, LMU Munich, Princeton University, University of Geneva, McGill University, Queen Mary University of London, King's College London, Waseda University, Carleton University, the University of Chicago, Rutgers, The State University of New Jersey, the University of Michigan and Yale University.
 In January 2010, Zhang Lei, a graduate of Renmin University and Yale School of Management (SOM), donated US$8,888,888 to the SOM, the largest alumni gift the school had received.

 It is also a member of Worldwide Universities Network, the Asia-Pacific Association for International Education, and Beijing-Hong Kong Universities Alliance.

 Renmin University School of Labor and Human Resources maintains an exchange relationship with the Huamin Research Center and the School of Social Work at Rutgers University.
 Every year since 2010, study abroad students and faculty from Rutgers exchange with their Renmin University counterparts.
 Renmin University is a popular destination for visiting foreign dignitaries.
 During his state visit to China in January 2008, British Prime Minister Gordon Brown visited Renmin University with Premier Wen Jiabao to talk with students, scholars, athletes and entrepreneurs.

 The School of International Studies offers a Double Masters in Asian and International Affairs with King's College London.

-Renmin University students are actively engaged in academic and exchange programs overseas, such as the National Model United Nations conference held annually in the New York City.
+Renmin University students are actively engaged in academic and exchange programs overseas, such as the National Model United Nations conference held annually in New York City.

 The University of Chicago Center in Beijing, which opened in September 2010, is located at the Culture Plaza on the Renmin University campus.

-High school
+Affiliated schools

 The High School Affiliated to Renmin University of China is a high school in Beijing, and is a sister school of Phillips Academy in Massachusetts, Phillips Exeter Academy in New Hampshire and Punahou Academy in Honolulu.

+The Elementary School Affiliated to Renmin University of China is a primary school in Beijing, and is a sister school of Mandarin Immersion Magnet School in Houston, Texas.